IkChristine/Binary-Classification-of-Cardiovascular-Disease-and-Cancer-Cells-Using-AWS-AutoGluon/README.md

 <p>&nbsp;</p>

-### AutoGluon is modularixed into sub-modules and the one used in this analysis was
+### AutoGluon is modularixed into sub-modules and the sub-module used in this analysis was
 - autogluon.tabular - tabular data (TabularPredictor)

 ### AutoGluon Presets understanding: Presets include: